pipe-cd/pipecd/docs/content/en/docs/operator-manual/piped/adding-helm-chart-repository.md

       address: https://pipecd-charts.storage.googleapis.com
 ```

-For example, the above snippet enables the offical chart repository of PipeCD project.
+For example, the above snippet enables the official chart repository of PipeCD project.
 After that, you can configure the Kubernetes application to load a chart from that chart repository for executing the deployment.

 ``` yaml
 # .pipe.yaml